mrf345/retrap/README.md

 This tool is experimental in its *Alpha* phase.
 It's developed and published as a small building block of a master's thesis research.
 So use it for *educational purposes* only and at your own discretion, the author cannot be held responsible for any damages caused.

 ##### - How to protect yourself ?
-The tool relays on injecting any web resources with a JavaScript hook that allows us to perform verity of intrusive actions remotely.
+The tool relies on injecting any web resources with a JavaScript hook that allows us to perform verity of intrusive actions remotely.
 There are many useful browser extensions and plugins that detect and block such intrusive scripts:

 - [uBlock Origin](https://github.com/gorhill/uBlock)
 - [Privacy Badger](https://privacybadger.org/)